 Advantages of C#

-• C# can help reduce the time.
+• C# can help reduce development time.

-• The learning curve is minimal.
+• The learning curve is manageable.

-• It's a modular, easy-to-maintain language.
+• It is a modular and easy-to-maintain language.

 • C# is an object-oriented programming language.